 As your student engages in the research process you can encourage them to journal about their research using Google docs, and Explora and the tool My Folder.
 Encourage your student to identify three topics that interest them.
 Help your student to identify with what interests them. and how it can perhaps help others in their research.
 Identify what they know and what they need to know more about.
 Then get your student to write down three questions they need to know more about.
 Debate the titles and the keywords with a teacher librarian or teacher.
 Discuss search engines and databases that could be useful.
 Lastly, assess for content, validity of sources (bibliography) and sense of accomplishment and interest.

 The second method of Inquiry is called the Minimally Guided Theory, Design Thinking, or MakerEd as we call it in our learning commons.

-Minimally guided means as the words imply that the student comes up with his or her own student driven questions which provoke natural curiosity and drive learning.
-Students learn concepts without being taught them per say.
+Minimally guided means as the words imply that the student comes up with his or her own student-driven questions which provoke natural curiosity and drive learning.
+Students learn concepts without being taught them per se.
 Students question a problem that they can personally relate to based on compassion and interest.
 They would research the topic and present their own findings based on what they were trying to prove in their essential question.
 The teacher really takes a back seat in this learning, maybe just presenting one idea and then letting the student discover and research the rest.
 It can be messy.
 Students need to learn from a growth mindset that making mistakes is part of the learning process.

 - Key assumption: Students most likely to learn concepts if they discover them on their own, rather than being told them.
-Teacher, acting as ‘guide on the side,’ should therefore avoid high levels of direct instruction.
+Teacher, acting as ‘guide on the side,’ should, therefore, avoid high levels of direct instruction.